hyperledger/identus-cloud-agent/docs/docusaurus/multitenancy/tenant-onboarding.md

 With the new tenant now equipped with both a wallet and an entity, the final step involves setting up the entity's authentication method.
-This task can only be performed by the administrator.
 Once this step is completed, the administrator should provide the tenant with an `apikey`, granting them access to utilize the Agent.

 ```bash